marcelo-cardozo/cloud-development/README.md

 # Course 04 - Develop & Deploy Serverless App
-In this course Serverless framework is used to deploy two apps to AWS infrastructure
+In this course the Serverless framework is used to deploy two apps to AWS infrastructure
 - Udagram: Built throughout the lessons.
 Allow the user to upload images to the app
 - Project: Users can create TODO item in the app, add information about their TODO and also an image

 ## Deploy Project

+It is required to create an account and an app in [Auth0](https://auth0.com/)

 ### Backend
 ```
 # Install serverless